 Health and Medical History

 Insurers assess your current health, medical history, and family medical history during underwriting.
-Conditions like diabetes, heart disease, or a history of cancer in your family can increase premiums or result in exclusions.
-Applying while young and healthy typically secures the best rates.
+Conditions like diabetes, heart disease, or a family history of cancer can increase premiums or result in exclusions.
+Applying while young and healthy typically secures the most favourable rates available.

 🚬